lightningrodlabs/Membranes/README.md

 # Membranes

 A holochain zome module that allows groups to define at runtime their Membranes (i.e. processes for joining/leaving a group or gaining/losing privileges within the group)

-# Setup

-`bash ./scripts/install-hc-tools.sh`

 # Experiment